Park is a playground that just about offers

 The multiple surf breaks follow the park's grounds a mile down the beach with a good half dozen surf spots to choose from.

-Excellent park grounds to take a stroll or light jog.
-Are you in the mood to get a little exercise while enjoying some of the best ocean views surrounding the Waikiki Beach skyline and Kewalo Basin?
+This is an excellent park grounds to take a stroll or light jog.
+If you're in the mood to get a little exercise, enjoy it while taking in some of the best ocean views surrounding the Waikiki Beach skyline and Kewalo Basin!

 The mornings tend to be very peaceful, but I prefer taking a stroll in the afternoon when the sun is setting.
 The sunset lighting is beautiful during this time and makes the stroll much more magical!

 Take advantage of renting Biki Bikes.
 It only cost $3.50 a ride.
 Cruise around the beach park, and maybe even go as far as Aloha Tower Market Place and back to Waikiki.

 Have you ever seen a picture of someone doing a beautiful yoga pose on a paddle board?
 Now you can experience it for yourself.
 There is a beautiful feeling performing yoga on the water!

 No paddle board experience necessary.
 Most yoga poses practiced are sitting, kneeling, and lying down.

 Just about any of the western and northern facing Oahu Beaches capture spectacular sunsets.

 But there are only a few beaches on Oahu, including Ala Moana Beach Park that deserve recognition for having a special setting that is perfect for watching the Hawaiian sun melt into the horizon.

 Sunset hour at Ala Moana is a bewitching hour.
 It is a great time to find a spot on the endless stretch of sand.